AAA Cycle: Align-Agree-Apply

 Overview

-The AAA Cycle (Align-Agree-Apply) is not a framework in the traditional sense.
-It is not another SDLC methodology to compare against Agile, Waterfall, or Shape Up.
-AAA is a guiding discipline and principle - a way of thinking that provides guardrails against the most common mistakes architects make.
-It is a philosophy that transcends any specific methodology, operating from the architect’s perspective on what truly matters.
+AAA is a guiding discipline and principle for software development: a way of thinking that provides guardrails against the most common mistakes organizations and development teams make.
+It is a philosophy that transcends any specific methodology, operating from the software architect’s perspective on what truly matters.

 AAA as a Way of Valuing

-Align: We establish and value human connection.
+We establish and value human connection.
 Before we talk about solutions, timelines, or technology, we connect with people.
-We understand their needs, their context, their constraints.
-Alignment is not about extracting requirements - it’s about building understanding and trust.
+Alignment is not about extracting requirements; it's about building understanding and trust.

-Agree: We value shared commitment on how we will seek to accomplish what we’re now aligned on.
-Agreement isn’t just about documentation or sign-off ceremonies - it’s mutual understanding of the path forward and genuine commitment to walk it together.
+We value shared commitment on how we will accomplish what we're aligned on.
+Agreement isn't just documentation or sign-offs; it's mutual understanding and genuine commitment to walk the path together.

-Apply: We value delivering on agreements.
-Notice that “deliver” is not the focus - applying the agreement is.
-We execute what we agreed to do, in the way we agreed to do it, because we value honoring the commitments made to the people we aligned with.
+We value delivering on agreements.
+Notice that "deliver" is not the focus; applying the agreement is.
+We honor the commitments made to the people we aligned with.

 Why This Order Matters